Natural Dis-tinction Un-natural Selection: Staging and design

 The runway show was staged on 3 October 2008 at the Cent Quatre building in Paris, a community centre that was once a mortuary.
 The invitation featured a lenticular portrait of McQueen that transformed into a skull.
 McQueen's nephew, Gary McQueen, who worked as a menswear assistant with the company, had created the skull image as a print for the menswear line.
 McQueen decided he wanted to use it instead and had his nephew rework it into the shifting image for the invite.

 McQueen typically worked with a consistent creative team for his shows.
 Overall styling was handled by Tabitha Simmons, while Gainsbury & Whiting were responsible for production.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned for set design.
+Joseph Bennett returned for set design.
 Hair was styled by Paul Hanlon, make-up by Peter Philips.
+Models were styled with see-through hairnets used as veils over their heads and faces.
+Author Chloe Fox felt they provided a "foetal sameness" as though the models were freshly-born specimens of a "new breed".

 The catwalk was framed by two lines of exotic taxidermy animals, including an elephant, giraffe, and several large cats.
 Accordingly, the show opened with a soundtrack of animal noises – roaring, hoofbeats, and elephant calls – before transitioning to electronic dance music.
 A large round screen at the rear of the stage featured various projections of the Earth, the moon, and the sun, and McQueen's own eyeball.
 McQueen's typical runway theatrics were absent.

 Show

-Models were styled with see-through hairnets used as veils over their heads and faces.
-Author Chloe Fox felt they provided a "foetal sameness" as though the models were freshly-born specimens of a "new breed".

 Forty-one looks were presented in roughly two phases.
-The first half of the collection featured designs that represented the natural world before human interference.
-These looks featured lighter colours, floral elements, and prints of wood grain.
+The first dozen looks were a mixture of minidresses and trouser ensembles featuring wood grain print and floral elements, including the dresses with the flowers set beneath sheer tulle.
+Abbey Lee Kershaw, wearing a leather corset for Look 8, fainted as she came off the runway, which her agent blamed on the tight garment.
+This set of outfits was followed by a pair of minidresses made from fringe, Looks 14 and 15.
+Look 16 was a brown bodysuit worn under a long patterned coat with sharply pointed shoulders; critics compared its silhouette to that of a manta ray or an alien life form.
 The phase closed with a trio of minidresses covered with metallic enamel flowers, contrasting the softness of the preceding items.

-The second half of the show opened with a short series of tailored minidresses in brightly-coloured patterns before transitioning to eveningwear, with leather dresses and tailored patterned looks in monochrome.
-The final four looks were a series of dresses and jumpsuits encrusted with minerals, including the last jumpsuit, covered with pieces of real amber.
+The second half of the show opened with a short series of tailored minidresses, and one trouser suit, in brightly coloured patterns based on crystals.
+From Look 27, the tailored patterned minidresses and trouser suits continued, but the show transitioned to a mostly black and white palette, with prints now based on bones and architectural elements.
+This series was interspersed with tailored leather items, mostly minidresses.
+The final four looks were a series of dresses and jumpsuits encrusted with minerals.
+The last jumpsuit was covered with pieces of real amber.
 After the models took their final turn, McQueen came out to take his bow in a rabbit costume.